Read our FAQs

 Yes, we can only take applications from families who are receiving some form of federal, state or local aid.
 This includes food stamps, WIC, transitional assistance, fuel assistance, unemployment, disability (SSI or SSDI), Meals on Wheels and/or Mass Health/Medicaid.

-Our Tenant Advocacy program works with local property managers and landlords to identify dog-friendly housing options.
-For more information, please fill out an application and we will connect you with our Tenant Advocacy Specialist.
+Our Pet Family Housing program works with local property managers and landlords to identify pet-inclusive housing options.
+If you live in MA or CT, please fill out an application and we will connect you with our Pet Family Housing Specialist.

 We no longer distribute dog houses on a regular basis, as demand has decreased significantly.

 Unfortunately at this time we can only assist dog owners.
 Check out our Resources page for helpful links.

 We are not a law enforcement agency.
 Please report all suspected cruelty/neglect to the MSPCA Law Enforcement division or your local Animal Control Officer.

 Have other questions?